 FIREFIGHTERS HELP US ALL!
+Does anyone doubt that?
+Apparently so.

-It would also be a huge mistake to privatize these public sector industries.
+I also believe it would also be a huge mistake to privatize these public sector industries.
 There are a multitude of advantages in having these tasks as part of the government and not the private sector.

 Founding Father Benjamin Franklin actually started the first volunteer firefighting unit in 1736, 40 years before the Revolutionary War.